Can a Creditor Take My House for a Judgment?

-Judgment creditors can force the sale of your home to get paid, but they rarely do this.
+Generally, judgment creditors can force the sale of your home to get paid.
+But they rarely do this.
+And a homestead exemption might protect you.

 And, in some cases, the judgment creditor can force the sale of your property to get paid.

 Generally, a judgment creditor with a lien gets paid when the debtor sells or refinances the home.
-But if the creditor chooses not to wait for a sale or refinance, the creditor can execute on the lien by asking a court for permission to sell the debtor's real estate.
+The lien must be paid out of the sale proceeds or refinance money.
+However, if the creditor chooses not to wait for a sale or refinance, the creditor can execute on the lien (foreclose) by asking a court for permission to sell the debtor's real estate.

-So, if you have enough equity in your home, a judgment creditor might be able to force the sale of the property to collect on the judgment.
-However, the creditor can't do this if the property is exempt due to a homestead exemption.
+If you have enough equity in your home (enough so that the judgment lien and any superior lienholders will get paid), a judgment creditor might foreclose to collect on the judgment.
+But the creditor can't foreclose if the property's equity is exempt due to a homestead exemption.

 What Is a Homestead Exemption?

 Each state allows specific types of property to be exempt from creditors, including judgment creditors.
-A "homestead exemption" protects a certain dollar amount of the equity in a debtor's homestead from judgment creditors.
+Again, a "homestead exemption" protects a certain dollar amount of the equity in a debtor's homestead (their primary residence) from judgment creditors.

-The amounts are adjusted annually for inflation, beginning on January 1, 2022, based on the change in the annual California Consumer Price Index for All Urban Consumers for the prior fiscal year, published by the Department of Industrial Relations.
+In California, the amount of the homestead exemption is based on the countywide median sale price for a single-family home in the calendar year prior to the calendar year in which the judgment debtor claims the exemption, not to exceed a certain amount.
+So, as of 2025, the automatic exemption ranges from approximately $361,000 to $722,000, depending on your county's median home price.
+The amounts are adjusted annually for inflation based on the change in the annual California Consumer Price Index for All Urban Consumers for the prior fiscal year, published by the Department of Industrial Relations.
 (Cal.
 Civ.
-Code. § 704.730).
+Proc.
+Code. § 704.730 (2025).)

 Some states require that the debtor record a homestead declaration before the exemption is available.

-Usually, it's not worth the judgment creditor's time and effort to force a sale of your home because the creditor would have to pay off any previously recorded liens, like mortgages, that are on the property.
-Plus, the judgment creditor must consider that the homeowner could be entitled to a homestead exemption.
+Usually, it's not worth the judgment creditor's time and effort to force a sale of your home.
+That's because the creditor would have to pay off any previously recorded liens, like mortgages, that are on the property.
+Plus, the judgment creditor must take into account that the homeowner could be entitled to a homestead exemption.

 So, for a forced sale to make sense, you'd have to have enough equity in the property to cover any mortgages, any homestead exemption, other prior liens, foreclosure costs, as well as enough left over to pay off the judgment.